 What inspired you to write ‘Myself Meena, IAS’?

 A lot of us face several dilemmas in life.
 No dilemma is worse than the alienation you face when you come from a small town, carrying very typically small-town dreams and try to live them out in Delhi.
-That’s what made me feel that the title ‘Myself Meena’ is actually evocative of somebody from a small town facing the dilemma of being smaller than the big people in that town; coming to Delhi and being hit by the sheer range of emotions, people, color and the fact that single-minded focus is the mantra to make a professional success of your life.
+That’s what made me feel that the title ‘Myself Meena’ is evocative of somebody from a small town facing the dilemma of being smaller than the big people in that town; having come to Delhi and been hit by the sheer range of emotions, people, color, and the fact that single-minded focus is the mantra to make a professional success of your life.
 All of that became subtle themes.

-Would you believe it?
-That time I was looking into HR issues at my workplace, anybody would come into my room and that person would be just one more incident in my book.
-The layers of emotions in human beings are amazing, and as I started writing more and more of Myself Meena, a lot of things came out, which was so very freaky and interesting and that’s how this became a book.
+At that time I was looking into HR issues at my workplace; anybody would come into my room and that person would be just one more incident in my book.
+The layers of emotions in human beings are amazing.
 Incidentally, the first person I gave it to read was my mother.
 She told me, “It’s a lovely book, but change the end”.
 The original end is totally different from what it is now.
 I took my mother’s advice, so a lot of readers tell me that the end is abrupt and that the end leaves space for ‘Myself Meena 2’.
 Well, these are questions to which there are no answers but that’s the way the book evolved.

 What kind of research do you do, how long do you spend researching before beginning a book, and have you ever undertaken a literary pilgrimage?